plusplusslack/pluspl.us/README.md

 ## Contributions

 Contributions are welcome to this repository!
-Please open an issue/check for open issues _before_ starting a change.
+Please read our [contribution guide](/CONTRIBUTING.md) before contributing, and consider opening an issue before writing code.